joseahb/innodb_cluster/README.md

 -> Login to mysql Shell

-# mysqlsh -u amdev Hostname01
+<root># mysqlsh -u amdev Hostname01

-mysqlshJS> dba.configureLocalInstance('amdev@Hostname01:3306);//for all hosts Repeat step above for all the nodes
+mysqlshJS> dba.configureLocalInstance('amdev@Hostname01:3306);//for all hosts

+-> Repeat step above for all the nodes
-Create cluster
+-> Create cluster

 mysqlshJS> dba.createCluster('myCluster');